 People always assume you need a lot of money to travel to London, and yes it is a pretty expensive city, but visiting London on a tight budget is totally possible – I did it!

 I arrived in the UK in September 2015 and did a lot of research on how to explore London cheaply whilst still enjoying the experiences the city has to offer.
+For the parties and entertainment, I’d already made arrangements, and had booked on Cheapo Ticketing, prior my arrival.
+It was the rest of the tour that I had to dig up a little about.
 Here are my budget travel tips for London…

 First of all catch a National Express bus from the airport (or anywhere in England) to London.
 This is the cheapest option for transport and these buses generally drop off at Victoria Station, which is a very central spot to start exploring the city.
 If you catch the train, get off at the famous St. Pancras Station, it’s nice enough to photograph.

 For travel within the city, the tubes (underground trains) are the quickest way to get around if you’re on a time limit.
 But it’s also hot, uncomfortable, and there’s an un-written rule that no-one inside is allowed to talk and must have headphones in at all times.
 To travel on the tube you have to buy an Oyster card and load £12 onto it for a day trip (approximately $30AUD at the time I travelled).

 So as always, I recommend walking everywhere to save money on transport, and it’s my favourite thing to do when in a city for the first time.
 Or you can hire a bike for just £2 and drop it off at any of the bike stations scattered around the city.We hired our bikes from Hyde Park and cycled around…the scenery there is so pretty.